Here's a quick-and-easy guide to P&O Cruises' alcohol policy:

-Passengers younger than 18 will not be served alcohol; however, 16- and 17-year-olds who are accompanied by adults may be bought beer, cider or wine to drink with meals in the restaurants.
+Passengers younger than 18 will not be served alcohol; the minimum age is 21 when in U.S. waters.
+However, 16- and 17-year-olds who are accompanied by parents or legal guardians may be bought beer, cider or wine to drink with meals in the restaurants.

-Purchasing liquor in ships' duty-free shop: It will be retained until the last night of the cruise.
+Purchasing alcohol in ships' duty-free shop(s): It will be retained until the end of the cruise.

 Complimentary drinks are served at the captain's welcome reception.

 The Glass House wine bar and restaurant (helmed by wine expert and personality Olly Smith) features wine-and-food pairings along with a menu of 38 wines by the glass (on Aurora, Azura, Britannia and Ventura).
 The Crow's Nest on Britannia offers a dedicated gin menu serving up 20 brands of small-batch and big-name U.K. gins, as well as a selection of tonics.